systematic-magic/AgingPubMed/index.rst

 If you see that paper formatting does not comply with these standards, please address your concerns to vendors through JPS.

+In general, if authors have an issue with a change we are suggesting, please raise the concern to Christopher as we can sometimes make special accommodations depending on the situation.

 Happy hunting!